pilotariak/trinquet/README.md

     $ docker run -d -p 9411:9411 openzipkin/zipkin

-or Appdash with Docker (open a browser on 7700):
+or Jaeger with Docker (open a browser on 16686):

-    $ docker run -d -p 7700:7700 -p 7701:7701 solher/appdash
+    $ docker run -d -p5775:5775/udp -p16686:16686 jaegertracing/all-in-one:latest

-Launch the *trinquetd* server:
+Use the *trinquetd* CLI to launch a server:

-    $ ./trinquetd -config trinquet.toml -v 2 -logtostderr
+    $ trinquetd run -config trinquet.toml -v 2 -logtostderr

-Use the *trinquetctl* CLI to manage pelota informations :
+Use the *trinquetctl* CLI to manage pelota informations.

-    $ Trinquetctl is a CLI to use the Trinquet server
+Use the *trinquetadm* CLI to manage the server.

-    Usage:
-    trinquetctl [command]

-    Available Commands:
-        league      Print information about a league
-        leagues     Print the available leagues
-        version     Print the version number of Trinquetctl

-    Use "trinquetctl [command] --help" for more information about a command.

 You could explore the API using [Swagger](http://swagger.io/) UI :